kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ![Services overview diagram for iptables proxy](/images/docs/services-iptables-overview.svg)

-### `ipvs` proxy mode {#proxy-mode-ipvs}
+### IPVS proxy mode {#proxy-mode-ipvs}

 {{< feature-state for_k8s_version="v1.11" state="stable" >}}

-In this mode, kube-proxy watches Kubernetes Services and Endpoints, calls `netlink` interface to create ipvs rules accordingly and synchronizes ipvs rules with Kubernetes Services and Endpoints periodically.
+In `ipvs` mode, kube-proxy watches Kubernetes Services and Endpoints, calls `netlink` interface to create IPVS rules accordingly and synchronizes IPVS rules with Kubernetes Services and Endpoints periodically.
-This control loop ensures that ipvs status matches the desired state.
+This control loop ensures that IPVS status matches the desired state.
-When accessing a Service, ipvs will direct traffic to one of the backend Pods.
+When accessing a Service, IPVS will direct traffic to one of the backend Pods.

-The ipvs proxy mode is based on netfilter hook function that is similar to iptables mode, but uses hash table as the underlying data structure and works in the kernel space.
+The IPVS proxy mode is based on netfilter hook function that is similar to iptables mode, but uses hash table as the underlying data structure and works in the kernel space.
-That means kube-proxy in ipvs mode redirects traffic with a lower latency than kube-proxy in iptables mode, with much better performance when synchronising proxy rules.
-Compared to the other proxy modes, ipvs mode also supports a higher throughput of network traffic.
+That means kube-proxy in IPVS mode redirects traffic with a lower latency than kube-proxy in iptables mode, with much better performance when synchronising proxy rules.
+Compared to the other proxy modes, IPVS mode also supports a higher throughput of network traffic.

-ipvs provides more options for balancing traffic to backend Pods; these are:
+IPVS provides more options for balancing traffic to backend Pods;
+these are:

 - `rr`: round-robin
 - `lc`: least connection (smallest number of open connections)